DavidsonGroup/flexiplex/index.md

 Flexiplex can be slow if checking against a large number of barcodes (>1000) in noisy reads.
 Below are a few ideas you can try to speed up barcode demultiplexing:
   1. Run flexiplex in barcode [discovery mode](#assigning-single-cell-long-reads-to-10x-3-cellular-barcodes-when-barcodes-are-unknown), then intersect the found barcodes with the known list to reduce the search space.
-  2. Flexiplex is not currently multi-threaded, but you can achieve parallel excecution manually by splitting the .fasta or .fastq into several smaller files and running flexiplex on each in parallel.
+  2. Flexiplex now supports multi-threaded, but can still be I/O limited.
+You may be able to achieve faster parallel excecution by splitting the .fasta or .fastq into several smaller files and running flexiplex on each in parallel.
 The split linux command can help split files up.
+Passing flexiplex a read filename, rather than the reads through stdin, may also be faster on some platforms.
   3. Reduce the tolerated edit distance of the flanking and barcode sequence (-f and -e flags)

 # Support or Contact